konimarti/flow/README.md

 filter := filters.OnChange{}

 // create observer
-obs := observer.NewFromChannel(&filter, fn, 1 * time.Second)
+obs := observer.NewFromFunction(&filter, fn, 1 * time.Second)
 ```

-* Subscribers can subscribe to a observer and receive events that are triggered by the filter used in the observer:
+* Subscribers can subscribe to an observer and receive events that are triggered by the filter:
 ```
 // subscribers
 subscriber := obs.Subscribe()